 At last we noticed a small yellow sign halfway up the steep street beyond the hotel, directing us through the houses and out into the fields.

 This part of the GR ran parallel to the highway and a few hundred metres above it, along the top of a low ridge.
 The track was lined with oaks and flowering broom, the sun shone mildly and we felt as light as gazelles.

 It only took an hour or so through fields and woods to get to the edge of Sault, and we descended into the town in search of a second round of coffee.

 This was not hard to find.
 The village had several streets of shops, including some charming alleyways.

 After our coffee we walked to the camping ground, which was a couple of kilometres away on the D950, opposite the hippodrome.

 We passed the place where we had entered the town on the GR and realised that it was the original main road to Aurel.

 By the time we got to the camping ground we were hot and flustered and starting to wonder whether it existed.
 It was a huge, dusty, sparsely occupied place shaded by thin pines.
 The office was unmanned.

 Back in town, we had a worrying little adventure when the autobank accepted Keith’s card and request for money, but failed to produce any notes.
-With the help of the woman at the pâtisserie over the road, we got a telephone number that we could ring after 9am tomorrow to complain, so I started to rehearse the sentences needed for this rather technical conversation.
+With the help of the woman at the pâtisserie over the road, we got a telephone number that we could ring after 9 am tomorrow to complain, and I started to rehearse the sentences needed for this rather technical conversation.